sathya-narine/supra_oracles/Readme.md

 Take Away Assessment

+Task 1

+* pip install paramiko
+* Please provide/change the credentials of the nodes in node_monitoring.py
+* In order to get the real time notification the script has to be continously kept running.
+* python node_monitoring.py

 Task 2
 * Install the terraform on ubuntu , check with terraform --version
 * Create AWS access for terraform